This article is an introduction to MyGlue roles, groups, and permissions.

 - Resending a user's invitation

-IT Glue Administrators can also restore deleted MyGlue assets (without actually seeing the asset contents).
+IT Glue Administrators can also reset a user's MFA and restore deleted MyGlue assets (without actually seeing the asset contents).

 With groups, you can create layers of permissions based on groups of users so that the right people can get to the right information without compromising data security.